A fast expedition kayak with a huge load carrying capacity.

 At Maine Island Kayak Co, all new full price boat sales include custom foam fitting: a personalized process that brings our world class boats into a league of their own.

 We have a brand new Quantum available for you to demo.
 Call Tom at (207) 232-6733 to arrange an appointment.

 NDK Quantum 50/50 Hybrid

-MIKCo has just received the new Quantum from Nigel Dennis Kayaks.
+MIKCo has the new Quantum from Nigel Dennis Kayaks as a demo model.
 This Hybrid 50/50 layup combines a carbon kevlar deck, seat and bulkheads for less weight with a fiberglass expedition hull for strength and resilience to rough use.
 The striking yellow colorway enhances visibility, especially in foggy conditions.Specifications

 - LOA: 18'; Width: 21.6"

 - Layup: Hybrid 50/50 with carbon kevlar deck, seat, and bulkheads

 - Colors: Sulphur Yellow/DahliaYellow/White with Black deck lines

 - Front Bulkhead: Custom 35"